zopefoundation/zc.ngi/src/zc/ngi/README.txt

     failed connect: no such server

 Our client simply prints a message (and gives up) if a connection fails.
-More complex applications might retry, waiting between attemps, and so on.
+More complex applications might retry, waiting between attempts, and so on.

 The testing connector always fails unless given a test connection ahead of time.
-We'll create a testing connection and register it so a connection can suceed:
+We'll create a testing connection and register it so a connection can succeed:

     >>> connection = zc.ngi.testing.Connection()
     >>> zc.ngi.testing.connectable(('localhost', 42), connection)